2022–23 Danish Cup

-The 2022–23 Danish Cup, also known as Pokalen, is the 69th season of the Danish Cup competition.
-The winner will qualify for the Europa Conference League second qualifying round.
+The 2022–23 Danish Cup, also known as Pokalen, was the 69th season of the Danish Cup competition.
+F.C.
+Copenhagen took the tournament, securing its 9th Cup with a 1–0 win over AaB and qualifying for the Europa Conference League second qualifying round.

 Structure

 92 teams participate in the first round, coming from all levels of competition.
 Six additional teams will join in the second round, while the top six teams from the 2021–22 Danish Superliga enter in the third round.

 Participants

 104 teams will compete for the Danish Cup.
 All teams from the top three divisions in 2021–22 were automatically entered, while 54 teams from lower division teams qualified through qualifying matches to enter the competition proper.